ibm-z-oss-oda/libtool/README.md

 libtool is a Python library for creating a Python library, and also manages versions and uploading to PyPi with twine

-libtool runs in Python 3+
+libtool runs in Python 3+ and only in Windows.
-libtool runs only in Windows
 ## Instructions
 You need to make a
 use_file.ini like this(see more options below):